microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-01.md

 ARM templates using JSON are very powerful and provide a lot of functionality.
 However, they can be hard to learn and can be difficult to work with.

 Bicep is the newest language for authoring infrastructure-as-code templates for Azure.
-Unlike JSON, it's not a general-purpose file format; it's designed specifically for deploying resources into Azure.
+Unlike JSON, it's not a general-purpose file format.
+It's designed specifically for deploying resources into Azure.
 Its goal is to be a clean, readable language.

 Bicep templates are transpiled into standard JSON ARM templates in a similar way to how TypeScript is transpiled into JavaScript.
 This conversion happens automatically when using the Azure CLI, but it can also be called directly using the Bicep CLI.

-Your first challenge is to create a simple Bicep file that takes an input storage account name to create an Azure Storage Account, and returns an output storage account id.
+Your first challenge is to create a simple Bicep file that takes an input storage account name to create an Azure Storage Account and returns an output storage account id.
 The goals here are to understand:

 - Core elements of a Bicep file and different ways to deploy it.
 - How and where to see and troubleshoot deployments in the Portal.

 ## Description

-Develop a simple Bicep file that takes inputs to create an Azure Storage Account, and returns an output.
+Develop a simple Bicep file that takes inputs to create an Azure Storage Account and returns an output.

 - Create a simple Bicep file
 - The file must take inputs: location and a unique storage account name